Ryren3/Ryren3/README.md

 ## Projects and Research

 ### Optimizing RSI thresholds on AUD/USD and Validating on EUR/USD and JPY/USD
-This project aims to find the optimal RSI threshold to identify the best buy and sell signal on the australian dollar and validatings its results on euros and yen.
+A quantitative research project that investigates the optimal RSI threshold to identify the best buy and sell signal on the australian dollar and validatings its results on euros and yen.
 Three models are used; grid-search, walk-forward, and reinforcement learning model.
 * **Link:** (https://github.com/Ryren3/RSI-Optimization-on-AUD-USD-and-validation-on-EUR-USD-and-USD-JPY)

 ### Bitcoin forecasting using LSTM and LSTM-XGBoost Model
-This project aims to forecast future bitcoin price using LSTM and LSTM-XGboost hybrid model and compare the results between them
+An advanced time-series forecasting pipeline designed to predict highly volatile cryptocurrency price trajectories, especially in bitcoin.
 * **Link:**[https://github.com/Ryren3/Bitcoin-Forecasting-using-Deep-Learning-Models
 ](https://github.com/Ryren3/Bitcoin-Forecasting-using-Deep-Learning-Models)

 ### Student Performance Prediction
-Prediction student performance category (High, Medium, Low) using various academic, life-style, AI usage features.
+A prediction projects that classifies students into 3 performance category (High, Medium, Low) from academic, lifestyle and AI features using tree models (Decision Trees, Random Forest, and XGBoost).
 * **Link:** https://github.com/Ryren3/Student-Performance